Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 Q: How often should limestone be sealed?

-A: Every 6-12 months in kitchens and bathrooms, every 1-2 years in living areas, and annually for outdoor limestone.
-Hard water environments require more frequent sealing.
+A: Every 6–12 months in kitchens and bathrooms, every 1–2 years in living areas, and annually for outdoor limestone.
+Las Vegas hard water accelerates sealer breakdown.
 Full sealing schedule.

 Q: What's the difference between limestone and marble?